-Romania: The Black Sea gas projects will require large investments9.
-November 2020. / SEE Energy News
+Romania: The Black Sea gas projects will require large investments, SEE Energy News

 According to Director of the National Agency for Mineral Resources (ANRM) Sorin Gal, the investments made so far in the Black Sea are of about 3.5 billion dollars, only in exploration.
 To exploit these resources and reach a peak of over 10 billion cubic meters per year it would mean investing at least 6-7 million dollars, he said.